bharadhwaj/trainingcodes/README.md

 # TRAINING - 2016 #
-> This repository contains codes and assignments I done during the training program at QBurst.
+> This repository contains codes and assignments I done during the training program at QBurst 2016.